binyatov/captis.js/README.md

 4. Using browser, go to `http://localhost:3000/<html file>` and you'll see your slide.

-## Controls
+## Using captis
+Captis features a toolbar with all the necessary controls.

 1. To open and close the captis toolbar hit:

         ctr + e

+2. Once the toolbar is open you need to allow the user of the camera and microphone.
+3. Clicking the `REC` button allows you to start recording
+4. Clicking the `Save` button stops the recording. __NOTE__: When you click stop, the audio and video streams are going to be merged (server-side) into one file which will be injected to your presentation.

+##Playback
-2. To open and close the video hit:
+1. To open and close the video hit:

         ctr + w